 And speaking of frost, commercial growers find that a plant lasts approximately 5 years before it starts to “run out” and decline in health.
 They take cuttings and propagate the plant so that there are always new ones coming along to replace those that die.

 Some garden experts say that you can expect a garden plant to last up to 10 years before it starts to die.
 Mine have tended towards the five or six-year mark but that is hard to say whether it is winter doing the killing or simply the plant getting weaker, or even a combination of the two factors.

 While there are essentially two lavender families grown in most gardens, (French and English) the tender French forms are not hardy for me (they need a zone 6 or 7) and I have been disappointed every time I tried to overwinter them outdoors.
 Although plants such as ‘Goodwin Creek Grey’ are wonderfully fragrant.

-The English lavenders on the other hand have returned my enthusiasm by growing and self-sowing in the garden without a care for winter cold.
+The English lavenders, on the other hand, have returned my enthusiasm by growing and self-sowing in the garden without a care for the winter cold.

 A hybrid form known as Lavender x intermedia or Lavendin is marginally hardy here and I tend to either heavily mulch it or grow it in containers for wintering in a cold frame.

 L. angustifolia is the classic English lavender plant and there are some wonderfully hardy and heavy blooming plants on the market.